matryx/nanome-docs/docs/plugins/overview.md

 ## Nanome Plugins Full List

-The following is the list of plugins made by Nanome to date.
+The following is the list of some our favorite plugins made by Nanome to date.

 - [Vault](vault.md)
 - [Minimization](minimization.md)